-The Committee recognises that it can influence the behaviour and practices of their Investment Managers with regard to stewardship through engagement, even where assets are invested through pooled funds such as those offered by Border to Coast Pensions Partnership.
+The Committee recognise that they can influence the behaviour and practices of their investment managers with regard to stewardship through engagement, even where assets are invested through pooled funds such as those offered by Border to Coast Pensions Partnership.
 The Committee believe that all engagements should have a clearly defined objective.

-The Fund aims to achieve engagement through regular meetings with Investment Managers, with managers expected to address RI matters as part of these meetings.
+The Fund aims to achieve engagement through regular meetings with investment managers, with managers expected to address RI matters as part of these meetings.
 Managers will be challenged on their approach where this is not aligned to the Fund's RI and Climate Risk policies.

-The Committee believes that successful engagement is preferable to divestment.
-The Committee is supportive of collaboration to achieve better engagement, as evidenced by the Fund's membership to LAPFF, through which it collectively exercises a voice across a range of corporate governance issues.
+The Committee believe that successful engagement with its investment managers is preferable to divestment.
+The Committee is supportive of collaboration to achieve better engagement, as evidenced by the Fund's membership of the Local Authority Pension Fund Forum ("LAPFF"), through which it collectively exercises a voice across a range of corporate governance issues.
 Where, over a considered period, there is no evidence of a company responding to engagement, divestment may be considered.

-The Committee considers its Investment Managers to be best placed to engage with investee company management.
-This is due to the Fund being constrained in what decisions are available to them within pooled funds, as well as the resources and existing relationships with investee companies that are available to the Fund's Investment Managers.
+The Committee consider its investment managers to be best placed to engage with investee company management.
+This is due to the Fund being constrained in what decisions are available to them within pooled funds, as well as the resources and existing relationships with investee companies that are available to the Fund's investment managers.

-However, the Committee acknowledges that

-it can work with other LGPS Funds within Border to Coast to enhance the level of engagement both with external managers and the underlying companies in which it invests.
+However, the Committee acknowledges that it can work with other Local Government Pension Scheme Funds within Border to Coast to enhance the level of engagement both with external managers and the underlying companies in which it invests.